 They would share warm beer and cigarettes that Veronica kept in the utility box behind the laundry during their lunch.
 Jane had started smoking hoping for lung cancer when her quest for something better than the reality of 21st century mundanity had failed.
 Veronica had started in school as a failed bid to lose weight.
 They made out for the first time after they switched from Pabst to something called an “Imperial” IPA and got more drunk than they’d meant.

 It felt good.
-Better than anything Kye had felt since she’d gone red, and realer, grounded.
+Better than anything Jane had felt since she’d made a perfect swan-dive into what was supposed to be the 27-club, and realer, grounded.
 And that didn’t scare her anymore.